NIAGARA RIVER RECREATIONAL TRAIL:

 The Niagara River Recreational Trail follows the Niagara River from Fort Erie and Lake Eire north to Niagara-on-the-Lake and Lake Ontario.
 It travels past Niagara Falls near it's mid point.
 Visit; NIAGARA RIVER RECREATIONAL TRAIL for more information.

 The Niagara River Recreational Trail is part of the regional Greater Niagara Circle Route.
+[The Bridge-It Route travels on-road between Thorold and Niagara Falls cutting the Circle Route in half.
+SEE; Route Directions for cycling from Port Robinson's Ferry parking lot to the Niagara Parkway in Chippawa, Ontario].
 Four connected trails combine to form a circle (north-south & east-west) along both Great Lakes, the Niagara River and the Welland Canal.
 At it's southern end this trail connects with the Friendship Trail that travels east-west between Fort Erie and Port Colborne.
 At it's northern end this trail connects to the Waterfront Trail; Lake Ontario/Niagara Section that travels east-west between Niagara-on-the-Lake and St. Catharines.
 Finally the Waterfront Trail and Friendship Trail are connected via the Welland Canal Trail that travels north-south between Port Colborne and St. Catharines.

 The Niagara River Recreational Trail is also part of the regional Great Lakes Waterfront Trail.
 Stretching over 1,305 miles (2,100 km) along the Canadian shores of the earth's largest group of freshwater lakes, the GREAT LAKES WATERFRONT TRAIL consists of both on-road and off-road facilities.
 The Trail is about 30% off-road along Lake Ontario and the St. Lawrence River, and about 14% off-road on the Lake Erie, Detroit River and Lake St Clair section, and 4% off -road along the North Channel between Sault Ste.
 Marie and Sudbury.
 It is primarily paved, with sections of unpaved path and gravel roads.